MarceloPesse/Demeter-SoilMoistureMeter/README.md

 Ah, the good old times.

-This here is my final project for my Bachelor's degree in electrical engineering.
+This here is the final project for my Bachelor's degree in electrical engineering.
 The group was composed of:
   - Marcelo Pesse a.k.a.
 Me
   - Ricardo Bonfá Alberico